 Gibson was introduced to the arts through tap dance at an early age while attending San Diego School for the Performing Arts.
 He later continued his dancer training at Sam Houston State University where he graduated with a B.F.A. in Performance and Choreography.
 In college, Gibson performed with Spectrum Dance Company, Raven Dance Project, and the City Dance Company of Houston.
 In September 1999, Gibson moved to Chicago to study as an apprentice with Gus Giordano Jazz Dance Chicago.
 A year later he joined Gus Giordano Jazz Dance Chicago’s first company and performed with the company for eight years.
 He has been on the teaching faculty of ACDFA, Jazz Dance World Congress, Dance Masters of Wisconsin, CNADM, and is a judge for Cathy Roe’s Ultimate Dance Competition circuit.
 He has had the pleasure of working with and performing works by Tony Powell, Christopher Huggins, Gus Giordano, Liz Imperio, Mia Michaels, Jon Lehrer, and Randy Duncan.
 Gibson’s work can be seen performed by many local Chicago companies as well as universities across the country.

-Gold has an exceptional knowledge of Ballet technique and shares it with her students in every class, educating and challenging them to continually improve their technique and abilities.
+Gold is certified in Progressive Ballet Technique and shares it with her students in every class, educating and challenging them to continually improve their technique and abilities.
 She has twenty years experience as a featured soloist, dancer, and teacher in both New York and Chicago.
 August 2001 Dance Magazine listed Gold as "one of the best in their field" and her students have gone to dance in major companies in the United States and Europe.
 In addition, she works regularly with figure skaters on the National and Olympic teams.
 Gold is honored that she had known both Gus and Peg as a student before going to New York and as a member of the faculty, sitting next to Gus adjudicating at auditions.
 Gold is known for Barre Par Terre, a unique class that focuses on alignment, flexibility, and functionality helping dancers and skaters across the U.S.

 Haley was born and raised in Harrodsburg, Kentucky.
 He graduated with a B.A. in Business Administration from Morehead States University and went on to graduate from Western Kentucky with a B.A. in dance in 2013.
 Haley has trained under the direction of Carlos For Santos (Ailey), Richard Smith, Robert McKee, Laura Wade, Arcos Dance, MamLuft & Co, and Lexington Ballet.
 Haley is now in his 3rd season with Inaside Chicago Dance and has set several works on the Inaside Dancers.
 Haley also dances with Ascendence Dance Chicago, BISI Chicago Dance Company, and Ardent Dance Company.
 He is certified in Yoga & Pilates and is a certified instructor at Studio Lagree.
 He is also a freelance choreographer for companies in the Chicagoland area.
 Haley loves working with children of all ages at GUS.